tchiotludo/akhq/README.md

 * `properties`: all the configurations found on [Kafka consumer documentation](https://kafka.apache.org/documentation/#consumerconfigs).
 Most important is `bootstrap.servers` that is a list of host:port of your Kafka brokers.
 * `registry`: the schema registry url *(optional)*

-KafkaHQ docker image support 1 environment variables to handle configuraiton :
+KafkaHQ docker image support 2 environment variables to handle configuraiton :
-* `KAFKAHQ_CONFIGURATION`: a string that contains the full configuration that will be written on /app/configuration.conf on container.
+* `MICRONAUT_APPLICATION_JSON`: a string that contains the full configuration in JSON format
+* `MICRONAUT_CONFIG_FILES`: a path to to a configuration file on container.
+Default path is `/app/application.yml`

+More information can be found on [Micronaut documentation](https://docs.micronaut.io/snapshot/guide/index.html#config)

 ## Development Environment
 A docker-compose is provide to start a development environnement.